ProfessorBrunner/lcdm-website/content/pages/xprojects/ipbpz.md

 - Different machine learning algorithms to compute photometric redshifts will be made available.
-This will primarily (perhaps exclusively) be done by using the [Machine Language for Photo-Z]() estimation code.
+This will primarily (perhaps exclusively) be done by using the Machine Learning for Photo-Z estimation code.

 - To start, the project requires no additional computational resources.
 As the project develops, and larger data sets are processed, additional